crop-repo/crop/README.md

 6. Git Repo Populator:

 > This script creates a git repository for the project specified in the settings.
 It automatically extracts and commit each snapshot in sequential order to the new git repository.
-The new git repository is located in the `git_repos` dir.
+The new git repository is located in the `git_repos` dir.<br>
 In addition, the script creates a CSV file to store important data about each revision in a easily accessible way.
 In the CSV, each line represents a single revision, and the following information is saved in each column:

 > **id**: an unique id to identify the revision within an specific community